Economic Insights

 At Ellis Bates our mission is to enhance people’s lives by delivering peace of mind, enabling financial freedom and helping clients achieve their financial goals.
 We take great pride in leading the way in having these four key outcomes already well and truly embedded in how we look after our clients, both old and new, and continue to work relentlessly on our client experience and outcomes.

-Over the last 12 months in the build up to the introduction of the legislation, we have worked closely with the FCA at each stage and worked through each of the firm expectations above.
+Over the last 12 months in the build up to the introduction of the legislation, we have worked closely with the FCA at each stage to deliver each of the firm expectations above.
 Our teams have collaborated to check and re-check our existing systems and used the new legislation as an opportunity to think even more holistically on how we can improve our client journey and experience still further.

-I am very proud of the enthusiasm and energy our teams have shown in embracing Consumer Duty, both as a platform to showcase the good outcomes we consistently deliver already but in challenging ourselves to go even further to achieve the exceptional outcomes our clients readily feedback through the Vouchedfor platform www.vouchedfor.co.uk/firm/1250-ellis-bates-financial-advisers
+I am very proud of the enthusiasm and energy our teams have shown in embracing Consumer Duty, both as a platform to showcase the good outcomes we consistently deliver, and in challenging ourselves to go further to achieve the exceptional outcomes our clients readily feedback through the Vouchedfor platform www.vouchedfor.co.uk/firm/1250-ellis-bates-financial-advisers

 Spring Budget Pensions